icinganalysis/icinganalysis.github.io/content/Radomes and Antennas.md

 - Kepple, W. L.: Determination of Aircraft Antenna Loads Produced by Natural Icing Conditions.
 NACA-RM-E7H26a, 1948. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930085708)
   > _"The current use of improved airplane ice-prevention equipment has extended operations in icing conditions and thus accentuated the need for protecting aircraft antennas against structural failures resulting from ice accretions"_
     > review: [NACA-RM-E7H26a]({filename}NACA-RM-E7H26a.md)
-- Lewis, James P., and Blade, Robert J.: Experimental Investigation of Radome Icing and Icing Protection.
-NACA-RM-E52J31, 1953.
+- Lewis,James P., and Blade, Robert J.: "Experimental Investigation of Radome Icing and Icing Protection", NACA-RM-E52J31, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068607)
   > _"At present very little is known of the effect of radome icing on radar operation."_
     > review: [Component Icing]({filename}Component%20Ice%20Protection.md#NACA-RM-E52J31)
 - Lewis, James P.: An Analytical Study of Heat Requirements for Icing Protection of Radomes.
 NACA-RM-E53A22, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930094385)